How to Select a Version of MPI

 How to Run An MPI Program Interactively

 When you are debugging your MPI code, it is easiest to run the program interactively.
 You can run your MPI jobs on the interactive nodes x01-x03.
-Use rsh to login to any of these nodes.
-Since each of the three nodes have 16 processors, you can can run on up to 48 processors.
+Use rsh to log in to any of these nodes.
+Since each of the three nodes has 16 processors, you can run on up to 48 processors.

 You must specify a machine file that lists the nodes to run on.
 Create a file that contains one line for each processor that your MPI job will run on.

-- For example, if you login to node x01 and want to run an 8 processor job using 4 processors on x01 and 4 processors on x02, here is the what the machine file will look like:
+- For example, if you log in to node x01 and want to run an 8-processor job using 4 processors on x01 and 4 processors on x02, here is what the machine file will look like:

 x01 x01 x01 x01 x02 x02 x02 x02

 The command to run an MPICH program interactively is mpirun.
 The format of the command for this example is:

 mpirun -np 8 -f machinefile mpi_example [input1 input2 ...]